-Course code BSC102 2
+Course code ; BSC10 2

 Category Basic Science Course

 Course title

-Scheme and Credits L Т Р Credits
+Scheme and Credits L Т P Credits

 3 1 3 5.5

-Pre-requisite es (if any) - 1 1
+Pre-requisit es (if any) -

-Course Assessment Methods (Internal: 30; External: 70) Theory End ser al Examination: Two minor tests each of 20 marks Class Performance measured through percentage of lectures attended (4 marks) Assignments, quiz etc. (6 marks) emester examination: Nine questions are to be set by the examiner.
+Course Assessment Methods (Internal: 30; External: 70) Theory • al Examination: Two minor tests each of 20 marks Class Performance measured through percentage of lectures attended (4 marks) Assignments, quiz etc. (6 marks) emester examination: Nine questions are to be set by the examiner.
 Question number one will be compulsory and based on the entire syllabus.
 It will contain seven short answers type questions.
 Rest of the eight questions is to be set with a fair weightage of all the units.
 All questions will carry equal marks.
-The Surdents will have mained to attend to a

-Course Assessment Methods (Internal: 30; External: 70) Lab. • Internal practical evaluation is to be done by the course coordinator.
+Course Assessment Methods (Internal: 30; External: 70) Lab. • The Students will be required to attempt 05 questions in all.
+Internal practical evaluation is to be done by the course coordinator.
+The end semester practical examination will be conducted jointly by external and internal examiners.

-(i)Chemistry (Concepts in chemistry for engineering) [L:3; T:1; P:0 (4 credits)]
+(i) Chemistry (Concepts in chemistry for engineering) [L:3; T:1; P:0 (4 credits)]